THE CLASSIC, BEAUTIFULLY MADE

 In the tableau, cards stack from high to low in alternating colors: a black 7 goes only on a red 8.
 You can move several cards at once if they form a valid run, and when a face-down card becomes the top of its column it flips face-up automatically.
 An empty column accepts only a King.
 Tableau cards and foundation cards can move both ways whenever the order allows it.

-MN Media
+NM Media